cuckydev/CuckySonic/README.md

 The compiled executable will be in the build folder.

-If you have any questions, Google is your friends, but you can always ask on the CuckySonic Discord server https://discord.gg/XreGMxf
+If you have any questions, Google is your friend, but you can always ask on the CuckySonic Discord server https://discord.gg/XreGMxf